 Dr. Ratajczak is a leading economist who is regularly called on to provide advice and guidance with respect to financial and economic matters.
 His considerable expertise and experience in these areas combine with his understanding of the Company's operations to make him a significant contributor to the board.

-As noted above, Mr. Kling was added to the board by the Company in 2008 in connection with the Company's entering into the 2008 Wynnefield Agreement, and Messrs.
+Messrs.
 Keating and Biro were elected to the board at the Company's 2010 annual meeting following their nomination by Wynnefield and Wynnefield's solicitation of proxies in support of their election.